arm61/pylj/docs/source/visualisation.rst

 - Scattering
 - Interactions

-Full information about the existing classes can be found in the sample class documentation.
+Full information about the existing classes can be found in the sample_ class documentation.

+.. _sample: /sample.html

 Using the inbuild tools it is straightforward to build your own custom sample class, or to have students design their own.